fhferreira/laravel-bootstrap-bower-gulp/README.md

 __NOTE__: For `production`, be sure to change the "Acme" namespace in `app/Acme`, `app/config/auth.php`, and `composer.json`, to your own, then run `composer dumpautoload -o`

+### Optional - Site Settings CONSTANTs

+While sensitive settings should go in the `.env.*.php` files, site wide settings such as __admin email address__, __phone number__, and other global data typically go in a CONSTANTs file or Site Settings file.
+If you would like to use a similar setup, add as many entries as you need to the file `app/config/setting.php`.

+In your `views` or any other Laravel file, your data will be available via `Config::get('setting.key');`.

+See the `app/views/layouts/master.blade.php` file for implementaton example.

 ## TODO

   * Lessify css in `app-styles.less`